-How to Spend The Perfect 3 Days in Ubud: Ultimate Itinerary
+How to Spend 3 Days in Ubud: Itinerary for First-Timers

-Looking to spend the perfect 3 days in Ubud?
-Right in the heart of Bali, Ubud is renowned for its rice terraces, cascading waterfalls and dense jungles.
+Right in the heart of Bali lies the town of Ubud, renowned for its rice terraces, cascading waterfalls, and dense jungles.

-I recently spent two weeks in Ubud during my travels around Bali, instantly falling in love with the cuisine, culture and attractions.
+I spent two weeks in Ubud when travelling around Bali and instantly fell in love with the cuisine, culture, and attractions.

-This 3-day Ubud itinerary includes the best things to do, picks for the top places to eat, hotel recommendations and all the practical information you need to have the perfect trip.
+This 3-day itinerary will cover everything, from the best things to do in Ubud, local food and hotel recommendations and other essential information you’ll need for the perfect trip.

 Disclosure: This post may contain affiliate links that earn me a small commission if you use them at no extra cost to you.